MgMugrun/ReadyOrNotOSTDecompiled/ReadMe.txt

 The Abducted: Ends of the Earth - Greased Palms - Buy Cheap, Buy Twice - Hide and Seek The Left Behind: A Lethal Obsession - Ides of March - Sins of the Father - Carriers of the Vine The Decaying City: Elephant - Neon Tomb - Relapse

+Credit goes to VOID Interactive, Zack Bower, and Dan Liston.